 OUTCOMES BY THE END OF THIS UNIT, PUPILS ARE EXPECTED TO BE ABLE TO:

-Give examples of what these texts mean to some Christians today.
+- Give examples of what Pentecost means to some Christians now.

 CORE LEARNING MAKING SENSE OF THE TEXT KNOWLEDGE BUILDING BLOCKS PUPILS WILL KNOW THAT: